protontypes/open-sustainable-technology/README.md

 - [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
 - [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data.
 - [REHO](https://github.com/IPESE/REHO) - A decision support tool for sustainable urban energy system planning.
+- [REVOL-E-TION](https://github.com/TUMFTM/REVOL-E-TION) - An energy system model toolbox designed to optimize integration of electric vehicle fleets into local energy systems such as mini- and microgrids, company sites, apartment blocks or single homes and estimate the resulting technoeconomic potentials in terms of costs and revenues within the energy.

 ## Consumption
 ### Buildings and Heating